CDMcGwire/othnell/src/pages/magic/thaumaturgy.md

 life, changing water to wine, or bringing down a pillar of searing light in the pitch dark of a cave.

-The cost of these miracles is based on the edicts of their patron.
+The cost of these miracles is based on the edicts of the worker's patron.
 The practitioner is expected to lead a life dedicated to the teachings of their patron and in return the patron lends their power in times of need.